The best laptops for video editing: Breeze through edits with these powerhouses

 You may notice from the list above that quite a few companies that specialise in gaming laptops, like Alienware and Razer, also make laptops designed for creative professionals.
 These laptops use the same powerful hardware you’d find in a high-end gaming device, but without some of the game-centric features (and garish designs).
 Most importantly of all, they include powerful graphics cards that can drastically cut the time it takes to edit and render videos.

 With lashings of CPU and graphics power, they’ll chew through the best digital art software and encode videos faster than any standard laptop, and you’ll find them included in this list as well.
 Whether you’re a Mac fan or a Windows wizard, we’ve got you covered.
-If you’re looking for a device specifically for coding, be sure to check out our roundup of the best laptops for programming.
+If you’re looking for a laptop for other uses as well, see our roundups of the best laptops for programming and the best laptops for music production.

 Should I buy a MacBook or Windows laptop for video editing?